 What does God plan for all of us?
 He wants us to be in His Kingdom.
 The stories of the four women who had their children raised from the dead can strengthen our faith and understanding of God’s promise to resurrect the dead, and that God’s Kingdom will come.

 Other women of faith in the Bible

-The Bible records a number of other women who had faith: Queen Esther, Deborah, Jael, Ruth, Hannah, Dorcas and Mary, the mother of Jesus.
+The Bible records a number of other women who had faith, for example, Naomi, Jael, Mary Magdalene, Anna, Dorcas, Priscilla, Phoebe, Eunice and Lois.

-The story of these and other women of faith will be written in future articles.
+The story of these and other women of faith may be written in future articles.
 Please check this “Women of Faith” section often and learn how these women trusted in God and believed in His ways.